xakur/soppusite/_posts/2022-11-07-lesson-learnt-dealing-with-negative-people.md

 * Negativity may seep into you subconsciously and affect you later on, if you are not strong enough to support it
 * **Take good care of yourself first before helping others**
 * Ensure that you are mentally strong first before giving too much of yourself to help a negative person
-* Ways to deal with the situations
+* Ways to deal with the situation
 {: .box-blue}

 I have always valued genuine friendships.
 I generally only consider a few people as my friends despite having a bunch of well-established relationships with my acquaintances.
 This is me and how I function in this world.
 Everyone is different.